Bank of Montreal Can Has $12.26 Million Stake in i3 Verticals, Inc. (NASDAQ:IIIV)

-Bank of Montreal Can raised its stake in i3 Verticals, Inc. (NASDAQ:IIIV – Get Rating) by 1.5% during the 2nd quarter, HoldingsChannel reports.
-The institutional investor owned 473,957 shares of the company’s stock after buying an additional 7,128 shares during the period.
-Bank of Montreal Can’s holdings in i3 Verticals were worth $12,261,000 at the end of the most recent quarter.
+Bank of Montreal Can lifted its holdings in shares of i3 Verticals, Inc. (NASDAQ:IIIV – Get Rating) by 1.5% during the second quarter, HoldingsChannel reports.
+The firm owned 473,957 shares of the company’s stock after acquiring an additional 7,128 shares during the quarter.
+Bank of Montreal Can’s holdings in i3 Verticals were worth $12,261,000 as of its most recent SEC filing.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Private Capital Group LLC acquired a new position in i3 Verticals in the second quarter valued at about $31,000.
+Other hedge funds also recently modified their holdings of the company.
+Private Capital Group LLC acquired a new stake in shares of i3 Verticals during the second quarter worth about $31,000.
 Steward Partners Investment Advisory LLC raised its position in shares of i3 Verticals by 215.5% during the first quarter.
 Steward Partners Investment Advisory LLC now owns 1,893 shares of the company’s stock worth $53,000 after purchasing an additional 1,293 shares during the period.
-Amalgamated Bank acquired a new stake in shares of i3 Verticals during the first quarter worth about $97,000.
-PDT Partners LLC acquired a new stake in shares of i3 Verticals during the first quarter worth about $208,000.
-Finally, Sheaff Brock Investment Advisors LLC acquired a new stake in shares of i3 Verticals during the first quarter worth about $214,000.
+Amalgamated Bank bought a new position in shares of i3 Verticals during the first quarter worth about $97,000.
+PDT Partners LLC bought a new position in shares of i3 Verticals during the first quarter worth about $208,000.
+Finally, Sheaff Brock Investment Advisors LLC bought a new position in shares of i3 Verticals during the first quarter worth about $214,000.
 Institutional investors and hedge funds own 64.29% of the company’s stock.

 i3 Verticals Stock Up 3.9 %